Preflight Profile (Mixin)

 A client uses preflight modification to check if a resource accepts the content of a

-Expect: 100-continue header, the headers to be preflighted, and an empty body.
+expect: 100-continue header, the headers to be preflighted, and an empty payload.
 The resource may require specific headers to be preflighted and reject the preflight request with an appropriate status code.